cname87/project-perform-k8es/backend/src/database/database -api.md

 - The database component exports a function that starts an external database server and returns a promise to a Database object that allows the server access the database.
 - The backend server accesses the 'startDatabase' function by importing the startDatabase.ts module.
 - The backend server calls the startDatabase function with parameters that set whether a local or external database server is used and what database to access on the server.
-A logger and dump error utility can also be passed in.
+A dump error utility can also be passed in.

 The returned Datbase object has the following properties and methods: